edwinmeyer/contacts-api-service/README.md

 ```

 ***Create serializers for the Contact and Note controllers***
- While there are generators that could create these classes for us (e.g. **`$ rails g serializer contact`**), it is simpler to specially create them given the customization necessary.
+ While there are generators that could create these classes for us (e.g. **`$ rails g serializer contact`**), it is simpler to manually create them given the customization necessary.

 **&ndash;** Create the serializer subdirectory parallel to that for the namespaced controllers (app/controllers/api/v1/)
 ```bash